Derived intersections over the Hochschild cochain complex: Introduction

-\paragraph In the PTVV framework the quantization of an $n$-shifted symplectic derived stack, $S$ is a deformation of $\cO_S$ over $\C[[\hbar]]$ as a sheaf of $E_{n+1}$-algebras.
-In the case of $S=T^*X[1]$ with its natural 1-shifted symplectic structure, the canonical quantization of $\cO_{T^*X[1]}$ is convergent, at $\hbar=1$, we have the sheaf of the Hochschild cochains of $X$.
-The two Lagrangian subschemes, $X$ and $Z$ are endowed with Lagrangian structures, the quantization of these Lagrangians are left or right modules over this $E_2$-algebra.
+\paragraph In the framework of \cite{PTVV} the quantization of an $n$-shifted symplectic derived stack, $S$ is a deformation of the structure sheaf $\cO_S$ over $\C[[\hbar]]$ as a sheaf of $E_{n+1}$-algebras.
+In the case of $S=T^*[1]X$ with its natural 1-shifted symplectic structure, the canonical quantization of $\cO_{T^*[1]X}$ is convergent, at $\hbar=1$, we have the sheaf of the Hochschild cochain complex of $X$.
+The two closed embeddings $X\ra T^*[1]X$ and $Z\ra T^*[1]X$ are endowed with Lagrangian structures, the quantization of these Lagrangian morphisms are left and right module-structures on $\cO_X$ and $\cO_Z$ over the $E_2$-algebra of the Hochschild cochain compex of $X$.
+We provide such module structures in Proposition \ref{prop:quant}.
+Specifically, we consider the Hochschild cochain complex of $X$ as a brace algebra, and we equip the structure sheaf $\cO_X$ with both left- and right-brace module structures over the Hochschild cochain complex of $X$.
+In this way, $\cO_X$ has not just the structure of a non-commutative algebra, but it has the structure of left- or right-brace module structures over the Hochschild cochain complex as well.

-We follow Safronov \cite{Saf} to equip the derived intersection of the two modules over our $E_2$-algebra with an associate structure.
-We consider a specific model of the sheaf of Hochschild cochains which is equipped with a brace algebra structure (\cite{GerVor}).
-We equip the sheaves $\cO_X$ (and $\cO_Z$) with a natural structure of a left (and of a right) brace module over this brace algebra.
-Given a brace algebra, the derived tensor product of a left and a right brace module is endowed with an associative structure (\cite{Saf}).
+\paragraph The key point is that once the left- and right-brace module structures are provided, the derived tensor product will have an \textbf{associative algebra structure}.
+Explicitly, we follow Safronov (\cite{Saf}) to equip the derived intersection of the quantizations of the Lagrangian morphisms $X\ra T^*[1]X$ and $Z\ra T^*[1]X$ with an $E_1$-algebra structure (\textbf{associative algebra structure}).
+First, we consider a specific global model of the Hochschild cochain complex which is equipped with a brace algebra structure (\cite{GerVor}).
+We equip the sheaves $\cO_X$ (and $\cO_Z$) with a natural structure of a left (and of a right) brace module over this brace algebra (see Proposition \ref{prop:quant}).
+Given a brace algebra, the derived tensor product of a left and a right brace module is endowed with an associative structure (\cite{GerVor}, \cite{Saf}).

 We are ready to state our main result (for a precise statement, see Theorem \ref{thm:main2}).